The story of Margaret and Alexander Brown

 "Death.
 Brown – On Friday, November 16, 1900, at his residence, Tawhiti road, Hawera, after a long and painful illness, Alexander Brown, late of Gowan Bank, Johnsonville; aged 65 years."
 Hawera & Normanby Star, Volume XXXXI, Issue 7073, 17 November 1900, p2.

 Mrs Brown and daughter Gracie, who never married, went to live in Mangatainoka, to be near Isobel.
-They are buried together in the Mangatainoka cemetery.
+Mrs Brown died in 1923 and is buried at Mangatainoka cemetery.
 Other members of the Brown family are buried near by.
 The Halfway House continued to be leased until it was sold in 1908.

 "Another old identity has passed away in the person of Mr. Alexander Brown, of Porirua,. who was in his 67th year, emigrated from Dumbarton, Scotland, to Victoria, in the early days of the gold fever, and came on to New Zealand in 1861.
 He was for three years on the southern goldfields, and afterwards settled in Wellington, where he was for many years engaged as a carter.
 Over twenty years ago Mr. Brown settled at Porirua, and since then he has engaged mainly in farming pursuits."